-One of SAP Web IDE’s main features is deploying applications to SAP HANA Cloud Platform (HCP).
+One of SAP Web IDE’s main features is deploying applications to SAP Cloud Platform.

 In this blog I will showcase this feature and how it should be used in SAP Web IDE.

 Software Deployment: The process of getting software to the point where it is available for active use.

 Git: Widely used version control system for software development.

 In the past, due to technical difficulties, the deployment to SCP was done by creating a Git repository and pushing the application’s files into it.

 This created an unnecessary dependency between the deployment and the Git source control mechanisms.

 After we solved the technical difficulties, the deployment was implemented using a dedicated API without the need to use Git actions.
 This allowed us to make the desired separation between the deployment and the source control.